Pandawan/migueltenant/src/blog/python-bad.md

 # Reconciled?

 I still dislike Python, but maybe some of the issues I have with it are simply things I need to get used to.
 Or tools I need to replace for other ones, like with Poetry.
-Overall, I give Python a 7/10, could be better but has definitely contributed and improved the programming scene.
+Overall, I give Python a 7/10, could be better but has definitely contributed to and improved the programming scene.